carterTsai95/XcodeShortcut/README.md

 	- (⌘ Command) + (⌃ Control) + J or (⌘ Command)
 	- or  (⌃ Control) + Click

-With this shortcut developer can navigate through the
+With this shortcut developer can navigate to the definition of a symbol, function or a class.

 2. **Find Call Hierarchy**
 	- (⌘ Command) + (⌃ Control) + (⇧ Shift) + H